Rime-Arak/Prototype-2/README.md

 This repository contains my implementation of Prototype 2 from the official Unity Learn pathways.

 ## The Game
-* Player can move sideways via arrow keys or A/D.
+* The player is restricted to side-to-side movement with arrow keys or A/D buttons.
-* Player can shoot a projectile via space button.
+* The player can shoot a projectile via space button.
 * Animals spawn randomly, and are destroyed upon colliding with a projectile.

 ## What I Learned